 “Yes” Lynx smiled again as if that was perfectly normal.

 “Come with us” Lynx asked floating away.
 We walked taking in the sight of the magnificent planet as we went.
 Everything new and amazing.
 Shrubs of silver shadows, swirling objects in the sky that were maybe transparent clouds.
 The Lynx lived in little cones and I could only guess as to what they were made of.
 Little Lynx babies ran in between them, playing.
-They were a deep black colour.
-Lynx followed her eyes “They only get their colouring as they get older.
+They were a deep black color.
+Lynx followed her eyes “They only get their coloring as they get older.
 These little ones must have had their fruit higher on the Sacred Waft Tree, otherwise they would not have been born.”
 They kept on walking, all the while I was drinking in this strange and enchanting new world.

-I became aware of a lovely sound, only then realising that I had not heard anything other than the voices in my head until now.
+I became aware of a lovely sound, only then realizing that I had not heard anything other than the voices in my head until now.
 In the clearing the Lynx and I found them.
 Expecting fearsome creatures, I was surprised to see little goblin-like people.
 They were grey and slow, with large feet and big heads.
-One noticed us and stopped singing in his mesmerising voice.
+One noticed us and stopped singing in his mesmerizing voice.
 They turned as one.
 Lynx said “Please talk to them for us.
 Explain about the Waft Tree and the souls.
 Ask them to stop killing us.”

 The biggest one approached her with a big smile.
 “I am Shawl and we are the Beriberi people.
 Who are you?” he sang in the most melodious voice I had ever experienced.
-He moved his head from side to side when he spoke as if listening to music and the words ran down her ear sweet and charming.
+He moved his head from side to side when he spoke as if listening to music and the words ran down my ear, sweet and charming.
 There was no threat and I felt complete peace.

 Taking a self-conscious breath, I sang, praying that they would understand me and not burst out laughing “I am Debs.”
 No laughter I felt relieved.

-He waddled up to her singing “We are happy to see you.
+He waddled up singing “We are happy to see you.
 We are not from this place but the creatures here are very friendly, although we cannot understand them” he looked sad.
 His eyes were huge and so expressive.